czottmann/actions-for-obsidian-workflow-library/Sync Contacts with Notes/README.md

 ## Workflow history / Change log

+### 2023-12-11

+- Uses Obsidian 1.4+ file properties instead of writing YAML
+- Uses Contacts' own Shortcuts action for storing the Obsidian note URLs for contact
+- Obsidian note URLs in Contacts are stored under the label "URL" now (was: "Obsidian note").
+It's a result of using Contacts' own actions.

 ### 2023-03-17

 - Adds support for contacts that have more than one phone number or mail address.
 Numbers and addresses are added to the front matter as YAML lists (`[1, 2, 3]`) now.